 - AFUE is used exclusively when talking about gas/propane burning equipment

-- AFUE is the ratio of energy/fuel going into your equipment to the heat/energy provided by your equipment averaged over the course of a traditional heating season
+- AFUE is the ratio of energy/fuel going into your equipment to the heat/energy provided by your equipment averaged over the course of a traditional heating season.

 - Often given in %, the higher the AFUE rating of your equipment, the more fuel efficient and less costly to operate